deathworlders/online/content/books/deathworlders/chapter-10-legwork.md

 "Open it."

 Inside were a handful of snapshots of beautiful Canadian rural terrain, and one of the technicians confirmed that they were of the area around Scotch Creek with a quick Google Street Maps search.
-Alongside them was a folder marked "Kevin".
+Alongside them was a folder marked "Kevin."

 There was a general exclamation of surprise at that second folder's contents.
 Gabriel rounded angrily on an officer who emitted a lecherous two-toned whistle.
 "This isn't fucking porn!
 You're going to fucking whistle at a dead woman's selfies? *Mostrar respeto!"*